 Axe Cop: The comic rivals Dr McNinja in Crazy Awesome territory due to the fact that the story is based on the imagination of the artist's six-year old brother (which also makes him Crazy Awesome, as the comic is quite popular).

 Yet Another Fantasy Gamer Comic has Captain Fang, the Dread Pirate.
-He either utterly insane, or have near-terminal case of dyslexia which he doesn't try to circumvent and is easily distracted.
-He's also either absurdly lucky or a good enough pilot to go into tricky waters, get even with a crack crew in an artillery duel (while sitting on the cannonface to the breech) and... somehow... got into semi-final of a great tournament.
+He is either utterly insane or has a near-terminal case of dyslexia which he doesn't try to circumvent (and is easily distracted).
+He's also either absurdly lucky or a good enough pilot to go into tricky waters, get even with a crack crew in an artillery duel (while sitting on the cannonface to the breech) and somehow got into the semi-final of a great tournament.
 All the while rambling and apparently not paying attention to anything.

 Exterminatus Now gives us Morth The Betrayer, who, while normally not in this category, manages to gain this status due to an unusual tactic: not only will he summon a demon lord and ascend to a demon himself, he'll gain thousands of new followers for his master as well.
 How?
 By broadcasting the entire thing online.

 Kiel'ndia of Drow Tales has definitely crossed over to this.
-She has always been a little out there (she treated the readers as her imaginary friend).
+She's always been a little out there (she treated the readers as her imaginary friends).
 After the timeskip, she's weaponized us.
-The readers are now manifest as a swirling cloud of black demons apparently only she can see, and she uses us to fight other characters and capture demons.
+The readers are now manifest as a swirling cloud of black demons that apparently only she can see, and she uses us to fight other characters and capture demons.

 Freefall makes repeated mentions of Dr. Bowman, some manner of programming, computational, and biochemical genius (in that he designed the brain maps for the setting's Uplifted Animals and, unexpectedly, its robots) who is also implied to be incredibly secretive and stubborn—there are over 10,000 false identities claiming to be him.
-That's weird, but that's not why he's crazy and awesome.
-We're finally introduced to him and he turns out to be an uplifted chimpanzee.
-He's kept in an isolated base at the south pole of planet Jean, has a shock collar attached to him, has his own 'tantrum room' to vent his frustrations, and is considered so dangerous that he requires toxic gas, barbed wire, and capture drones to contain.
-It turns out that these are entirely necessary, as not only does he have a bit of an ego, he proves both clever and dextrous enough to pick a high-security metal door inside 30 seconds and hack a coffee machine so he can back-talk the base's commander.
-In spite of this, he happily offers to wear the shock collar so Florence doesn't feel threatened by his species' notoriously uncouth behavior, and when the base commander tries to take Florence back (her presence alone is causing a Thirty Gambit Pileup), Dr. Bowman holds himself hostage so that he can take a moment talk to Florence.
+That's weird, but that's not why he's crazy awesome.
+We're finally introduced to him, and he turns out to be an uplifted chimpanzee.
+He's kept in an isolated base at the south pole of planet Jean, has a shock collar attached to him, has his own "tantrum room" to vent his frustrations, and is considered so dangerous that he requires toxic gas, barbed wire, and capture drones to contain.
+It turns out that these are entirely necessary, as not only does he have a bit of an ego but he proves both clever and dexterous enough to pick a high-security metal door inside 30 seconds and hack a coffee machine so he can back-talk the base's commander.
+In spite of this, he happily offers to wear the shock collar so Florence doesn't feel threatened by his species' notoriously uncouth behavior, and when the base commander tries to take Florence back (her presence alone is causing a Gambit Pileup), Dr. Bowman holds himself hostage so that he can take a moment talk to Florence, and it's implied he's held himself hostage before.
 Wow.